mariohernandez/mariohernandezio/src/blog/owl.md

 ## What if the HTML structure changes?

-It's not uncommom for the HTML of a document to change.
-Some of my blog posts for example have subtitle text while others don't.
-The beauty of the Owl selector is that it is not depending on the specific HTML tags in your document.
+It's not uncommon for the HTML of a document to change.
+Some of my blog posts, for example, have subtitle text while others don't.
+The beauty of the Owl selector is that it doesn't depend on specific HTML tags or structure in your document.
+If new sibling elements are added or some are removed, the spacing previously defined with the Owl selector will continue to work as intended without breaking the document flow.

 ## What about Gap?